Anupam2808/SPY-LOGGER/README.md

 # SPY-LOGGER
 ## 🔥 SPY-LOGGER
-SPY-LOGGER is a discreet keylogger designed to activate only when Gmail or Facebook logins are attempted.
-It provides real-time monitoring and data logging ...
+SPY-LOGGER is a powerful and discrete keylogger designed to provide real-time monitoring and data logging for Gmail and Facebook login attempts.
+In addition to its advanced logging capabilities, SPY-LOGGER offers seamless integration with Discord's Webhook API, enabling users to receive notifications and log updates through a designated Discord channel.
 <br>
 ## ⚖️ Legal Disclaimer:
 **FOR EDUCATIONAL PURPOSES ONLY** <br />